shaqian/Cognitive-Bot/README.md

 4. Play the test audio: ```aplay -Dplughw:[n] test.wav``` (replacing [n] with the number of USB Audio Device, e.g. *Dplughw:1*).

-5. To change USB sound card to be default audio device, run ```sudo vi /lib/modprobe.d/aliases.conf```, insert the following and save:
+5. To set the USB sound card to be the default audio device, run ```sudo vi /lib/modprobe.d/aliases.conf```, insert the following and save:
   ```
   options snd_usb_audio index=0
   options snd_bcm2835 index=1